Vision & strategy

 Strategic plan

-Our strategic plan for July 2019 to June 2023 is available to read in full.
+Our strategic plan for July 2023 to June 2026 is available to read in full.
 As well as setting out our high level objectives, the plan also gives context including an overview of the world in which we operate and what we believe.
-We decided to extend the term of the plan by one year from the original end date in 2022.

 Objective 1 – Making dementia a global health priority